 Scott has enjoyed working in a variety of sectors within travel and tourism, both in government and private enterprise, in Australia and overseas.
 His work history includes management roles with Flight Centre Travel Group, Accor Hotels and Renaissance Cruise Lines.

 Since 2006 Scott has been the Manager at Swan Valley Visitor Centre for the City of Swan.
 He is responsible for the strategic direction of visitor servicing in the Swan Valley and involved in all areas of tourism.
 With extensive experience in tourism, staff and financial management, he has the pleasure of leading one of Australia’s most successful and awarded tourism teams.

-Scott has been on the board of the Visitor Centre Association of Western Australia, the executive committee of the Swan Valley Tourism Council and is an experienced tourism awards judge with the 7GWN Top Tourism Awards and the Perth Airport WA Tourism Awards and the Qantas Australian Tourism Awards.
+Scott has been on the board of the Visitor Centre Association of Western Australia, the executive committee of the Swan Valley Tourism Council and is an experienced tourism awards judge with the 7GWN Top Tourism Awards, the Perth Airport WA Tourism Awards and the Qantas Australian Tourism Awards.

 Over many decades, Joan has had extensive Managerial experience with Australian and International Airlines, Travel Agencies and in the Vocational Education and Training sector.

 Joan has been a committee member of Tourism WA’s International Marketing Committee and China Ready Working Group and previously judged Top Tourism Town Awards and the WA Tourism Awards.